 Enterhealth is well-suited to help older adults get the treatment they need.
 As older adults have such unique and challenging issues in addition to their addiction, treatment at Enterhealth Ranch always begins with a series of comprehensive medical and psychological assessments.

-These assessments include personality and neurocognitive testing, a psychiatric diagnostic evaluation, an addiction severity assessment and an addiction-related quality-of-life assessment – all designed to determine the most important areas of clinical concern for each patient.
+These assessments include personality and a psychiatric diagnostic evaluation, an addiction severity assessment and an addiction-related quality-of-life assessment – all designed to determine the most important areas of clinical concern for each patient.
 This in-depth look allows our board-certified physicians, psychiatrists and therapists to develop a highly personalized medical treatment plan.

 At Enterhealth, every drug and alcohol detox is closely supervised by our addiction-trained medical experts, and drug and alcohol withdrawal symptoms are carefully managed by staff who are well-equipped to handle the complicated medical issues presented by the older population.
 Using the latest evidence-based medical protocols, effective anti-addiction medication therapy and a 24-hour on-site medical staff, our drug and alcohol detox services are provided in a safe and private environment.

 Of course, drug or alcohol detox alone is not addiction treatment.
 Rather, it is a technique used to get the substance safely out of a patient’s body so that proper addiction treatment may begin.
 After withdrawal stabilization, your loved one will be treated according to his or her personalized treatment plan.
 Recovery is a lifelong process – not a short-term cure – and should include education about the disease and development of coping skills to handle life’s challenges.